FowlerLab/starcall-workflow/readme.md

 for it can get quite large.
 If memory becomes an issue the size of each tile can be adjusted when splitting up the grid.

-### Finding dots
+In addition to segmenting the cells, each cell is listed in the cells.csv table with its x and y centroid position and its bounding box.
+These coordinates are in pixels in the phenotype image.

+### Merging the segmentation grid

 Inputs:

+- `segmentation/well{well}_grid{grid_size}/tile{x}x{y}y/cells_mask.tif`
+- `segmentation/well{well}_grid{grid_size}/tile{x}x{y}y/nuclei_mask.tif`
-- `sequencing/input/{prefix}/raw.tif`
+- `segmentation/well{well}_grid{grid_size}/tile{x}x{y}y/cells.csv`

 Outputs:

+- `segmentation/well{well}_grid/cells_mask.tif`
+- `segmentation/well{well}_grid/nuclei_mask.tif`
-- `sequencing/{prefix}/bases.csv`
+- `segmentation/well{well}_grid/cells.csv`

-This is the other main processing step in the pipeline, where the flourescent dots are detected.
-The output is a csv file where the first two columns are the xy position of each dot, and the rest of the columns are the values of the dot in each of the 4 flourescent base channels.
+The segmentation is merged into a full well image, combining any cells that were in the overlapping regions between tiles.

-### Merging sequencing grid
+### Splitting the segmentation grid

 Inputs:

-- `sequencing/well{well}_seqgrid{grid_size}/tile{x}x{y}y/bases.csv`
-- `sequencing/output/well{well}_seqgrid{grid_size}/tile{x}x{y}y/cells_mask.tif`
+- `segmentation/{path}_grid/cells.csv`
-- `sequencing/output/well{well}_seqgrid{grid_size}/tile{x}x{y}y/nuclei_mask.tif`
+- `segmentation/{path}_grid/cells_mask.tif`

 Outputs:

-- `sequencing/well{well}_seqgrid{grid_size}/bases.csv`
-- `sequencing/output/well{well}_seqgrid{grid_size}/cells_mask.tif`
+- `segmentation/{path}_grid{grid_size}/tile{x}x{y}y/cells.csv`
-- `sequencing/output/well{well}_seqgrid{grid_size}/nuclei_mask.tif`
+- `segmentation/{path}_grid{grid_size}/tile{x}x{y}y/cells_mask.tif`

-If the grid was split previously, now it is combined back together to get the final bases.csv table and cell segmentation for the whole well.
-This doesn''t modify the table much, however it does update all xy positions to be global for the well as well as adding a tile column that records which tile the cell was originally from.
-The cell segmentations are merged together, combining any cells in the overlapping regions.
+Like the segmentation step, the sequencing and phenotyping steps can be run on smaller tiles split from the whole well.
+To make this work we have to split the files generated from the segmentation section of the pipeline.
+It may seem redundant to join these together then split them back up, but other than allowing for different grid sizes in these two sections there are many benefits from doing it this way.
+Because the cell segmentation was run on multiple tiles with overlap, it can be difficult to reconcile the different segmentations of the tiles in these overlapping regions.
+However once this is done, we can split the cells back up making sure that each cell is in exactly one tile, with no overlap between tiles.
+This makes merging the results of the sequencing and phenotyping sections trivial as we can just concatenate the results for each tile together, knowing that there are no duplicate cells between tiles.

 ### Calling reads

 Inputs:

-- `sequencing/output/{prefix}/cells_mask.tif`
+- `segmentation/{path}/cells_mask.tif`
-- `sequencing/{prefix}/bases.csv`
+- `stitching/{path}/raw.tif`

 Outputs:

-- `sequencing/output/{prefix}/cells.csv`
-- `sequencing/output/{prefix}/cells_reads.csv`
+- `sequencing/{path}/cells_raw_reads.csv`

-This is the final output of the processing section of the pipeline, where the flourescent dots are collected in cells and the sequences are read out.
-The structure of this file is described in the Outputs section in more detail, but it contains the sequencing results from all the cells in the well.
+This is the other main processing step in the pipeline, where the flourescent dots are detected, and their sequencing values are read out.
+This table contains each sequencing colony that was detected, with its position, raw image values, sequence, and cell that it is contained in.
-The `cells.csv` file contains only positional information about cells while the `cells_reads.csv` file contains the reads found for each cell.

-### Splitting phenotyping grid
+### Combining reads

 Inputs:

-- `sequencing/output/{prefix}/cells.csv`
+- `segmentation/{path}/cells_mask.tif`
-- `sequencing/output/{prefix}/cells_mask.tif`
+- `sequencing/{path}/cells_raw_reads.csv`

 Outputs:

+- `sequencing/{path}/cells_reads_partial.csv`

+Typically there are many of the same reads next to each other, and to combine these reads we cluster reads together.
+Right now we only cluster reads that have the same sequence and are in the same cell, but by changing the config params in the section `read_clustering`, reads can be combined in many different ways.
+Once reads with the same sequence have been combined, we aggregate all the reads in each cell together.
+The resulting table has a row for each cell, and has the top 5 reads found in the cell.

+### Matching reads to barcodes

+Inputs:

+- `input/auxdata/barcodes.csv`
+- `sequencing/{path}/cells_reads_partial.csv`

+Outputs:

+- `sequencing/{path}/cells_reads.csv`

+Here we link reads in cells to the barcode lookup table provided.
+For each cell, we search for the match between one of the reads and a barcode in the lookup table with minimal edit distance.
+If there is a single match with minimum edit distance, we link that cell with the barcode.
+If there are multiple matches with the same edit distance, it is ambiguous which barcode the cell should be linked to.
+This can happen for multiple reasons, errors in sequencing may have caused the barcode to change enough where it is now equal edit distance between two barcodes.
+Alternatively the cell could have two reads that both map to a barcode, either because multiple barcodes are actually present in the cell, or because the segmentation of the cell is not perfectly accurate and a neighboring cells reads are being misassigned.
+Either way, we are unsure which barcode to map to and we dont link the cell with either.

+Some experiments actually expect there to be multiple barcodes in cells, and use them to map cells more accurately with less cycles.
+In this case, the barcodes.csv file should have the sets of barcodes separated by '-'.
+Matches between sets of reads and sets of barcodes are searched for, with the individual edit distances added together.
+The same procedure is used, where if multiple matches have the same edit distance, the cell cannot be linked.

+The result of this process is that some cells are linked to a barcode and thus a row in the barcode table.
+All the columns of this barcode table are added to the reads table, and the values for linked barcodes are copied to their respective cells.

+### Merging phenotype tables

+Input:

-- `phenotyping/input/{prefix}_phenogrid{grid_size}/tile{x}x{y}y/cells.csv`
+- `sequencing/{path}_grid{grid_size}/tile{x}x{y}/cells_reads.csv`

+Output:

-- `phenotyping/input/{prefix}_phenogrid{grid_size}/tile{x}x{y}y/cells_mask.tif`
+- `phenotyping/{path}_grid{grid_size}/cells_reads.csv`

-Like the sequencing step, the phenotyping step can be run on smaller tiles split from the whole well.
-To make this work we have to split the files generated from the sequencing section of the pipeline, notably the cell table and the cell mask image.
-It may seem redundant to join these together then split them back up, but other than allowing for different grid sizes in these two sections there are many benefits from doing it this way.
-Because the cell segmentation was run on multiple tiles with overlap, it can be difficult to reconcile the different segmentations of the tiles in these overlapping regions.
-However once this is done, we can split the cells back up making sure that each cell is in exactly one tile, with no overlap between phenotype tiles.
-This makes merging the results of the phenotyping section trivial as we can just concatenate the results for each tile together, knowing that there are no duplicate cells between tiles.
+The last step is to merge any tiles that were split for sequencing.
+As described in the splitting section, this is very simple and only consists of concatenating the different tables together.
+Because no cells are contained in multiple tiles, we know there will be no duplicates.

 ### Calculating simple features

 Inputs:

-- `phenotyping/input/{prefix}/raw_pt.tif`
+- `phenotyping/input/{path}/raw_pt.tif`
-- `phenotyping/input/{prefix}/cells.csv`
+- `phenotyping/input/{path}/cells.csv`
-- `phenotyping/input/{prefix}/cells_mask.tif`
+- `phenotyping/input/{path}/cells_mask.tif`

 Outputs:

-- `phenotyping/output/{prefix}/features.cells.csv`
+- `phenotyping/{path}/features.cells.csv`

 This is the simple phenotyping solution contained in the pipeline, which calculates a handful of useful features that can be used to determine simple phenotypes.
 These features include the shape, eccentricity, area and such of the